ember-learn/deprecation-app/content/ember/v3/jquery-apis.md

 #### Opting into jQuery

-For apps and addons which are ok to work only with jQuery, you can opt into the jQuery integration now provided by the `@ember/jquery` package.
-This will provide the `Ember.Component.$()` API without any deprecation warnings, and will make sure that the `EventDispatcher` will provide jQuery events to a component's event handler methods to maintain compatibility.
+Apps and addons which require jQuery, can opt into the jQuery integration now provided by the `@ember/jquery` package.
+This will provide the `this.$()` API to `Ember.Component`s without deprecation warnings, and will make sure that the `EventDispatcher` will provide jQuery events to a component's event handler methods to maintain compatibility.